yuto1115/ip/docs/README.md

 ![Screenshot of the chatbot's GUI](Ui.png)

-Odin is a desktop chatbot application designed for task and event management, combining the efficiency of a Command Line Interface (CLI) with the advantages of a Graphical User Interface (GUI).
+Odin is a **desktop chatbot application designed for task and event management**, combining the efficiency of a Command Line Interface (CLI) with the advantages of a Graphical User Interface (GUI).

 # Features & Commands